Barthélémy Dias: First Arrest

 On August 12, 2006, following the arrest of his father, the DIC summoned Barthélémy Dias and questioned him before placing him in detention with convicted prisoners.
 RADDHO, a prominent local human rights organization, sought access to check on his wellbeing, but was denied.
 On August 14, 2006, Barthélémy Dias was formally charged with spreading false news, slander, and threats against a judicial official.
 On August 16, the police searched his home without a warrant and seized Barthélémy Dias' foreign passport and a weapons permit.
 On August 22, he received a six-month prison sentence, he was pardoned and released 2 months later.

 The Ndiaga Diouf Case

 On December 22, 2011, a group of a dozen men, in unmarked four-wheel pick up trucks, gathered and surrounded the Mermoz-Sacre-Coeur town hall.
-A fight breaks out and shots are fired which leaves one man dead, Ndiaga Diouf.
+A fight broke out and shots were fired leaving one man dead, Ndiaga Diouf.
 Dias was detained on suspicion of involvement and charged with assault and battery, murder and illegal possession of a firearm.
-Barthélémy invokes self-defense stating, "The road leading to my home was blocked.
+Barthélémy invoked self-defense stating, "The road leading to my home was blocked.
 I couldn't escape or return to my town hall.
 I fought for my life".
 In 2017, following six years of drawn out court proceedings, he was sentenced to two years, 6 months of which had to be served in prison.